 Who knew what the next few days would hold?

 The thought taunted him as he ducked and weaved and punched, panting as sweat ran down his face into his eyes.
 The shock of his fist making contact with the punching bag again grounded him as he pushed through his muscles crying out, whirling and kicking and grunting until he finally dropped.
 Panting, he slumped to the floor and used the tape on his hands to wipe the sweat from his face, arms and legs trembling with exertion.
 With shaky hands, he unwrapped his fingers and stared at his reflection in the mirrors on the wall.
 What was he so worried about?
 A small part in the back of his mind pointed out that it couldn't be all that bad, whatever his test turned out to say.
-Clint seemed happy enough at around five or six, and Tony and Bruce were alright as teenagers.
+Clint seemed happy enough at four, and Tony and Bruce were alright as teenagers.
 So... what was he so upset about?